 - collocations (22 items),

-- synonyms and antonyms (18 items),
+- --- synonyms and antonyms (18 items),

 - idiomatic expressions (4 items), and

 - false friends (3 items).

 In the end, the subjects under investigation were confronted with a set of 18 statements devoted to the socio-cultural issues concerning both the United Kingdom and the United States of America.
-In particular, to this type referred all the questions concerned with:
+These, at least partially, reflected the topics the sample was expected to elaborate on in the course of the study, and were included here to measure the respondents' cultural competence.
+In particular, the questions were concerned with:

 - literature (6 items),

 - geography (3 items),

 - politics (5 items), and

-- history (4 items).
+- -history (4 items).